Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 🏝️ Combine with Other Spots

-Many boat operators offer combo tours that include Kawhagan Island (great for swimming and picnics) or Pamomoan Beach.
+Many boat operators offer combo tours that include Kawhagan Island (great for swimming and picnics) or Pamomoan Beach .
 Ask about package deals when booking your boat.
+Since both Sugba Lagoon and the the Philippines' largest mangrove forest depart from the same port, you can easily combine them in one morning trip.
+You can also visit tidal rock pools at Magpupungko (30 mins north) or Taktak Falls jungle waterfall in the afternoon.

 🛶 Rent Water Activities

-At the lagoon, you can rent paddleboards and kayaks for around ₱200-₱300 per hour.
+At the lagoon, you can rent paddleboards and kayaks for around ₱200-₱300 (~$3-$5 USD) per hour.
 The calm, sheltered waters make it perfect for beginners.
+If you enjoy paddling through peaceful waters, you'll also love kayaking at Maasin's jungle river channels where you can spot wildlife and navigate through coconut-lined waterways.

 People enjoying activities at Sugba Lagoon - paddleboarding, kayaking, or jumping from the diving board into the clear water